jens-create/socialdata2023/docs/index.md

 <div id="tab-content">
   <!-- Content for the tabs will be added here -->
   <code class="language-plaintext highlighter-rouge">Driver inattention/distraction</code> is the leading contributing factor in material damage-only accidents, accounting for over 220,000 crashes.
 This is likely due to the fact that a split second of inattention can easily lead to subsequent actions that result in a collision with another car or object.
-  <code class="language-plaintext highlighter-rouge">Following too closely</code> is the second most common contributing factor, with approximately 55,000 accidents.
-Other common factors include passing too closely, improper passing or lane usage, backing unsafely, and failure to yield right-of-way.
-These factors may result from various causes, such as drivers attempting to pass or change lanes without signaling or checking blind spots, or backing up in areas with limited visibility.
-They may also occur when drivers misjudge the speed or distance of other vehicles, fail to properly anticipate their movements, or use lanes inappropriately.
-By identifying these factors and developing targeted strategies to reduce their occurrence, we can improve traffic safety and reduce the number of material damage-only accidents.
+The remainder of the factors are relatively evenly distributed - all below 60,000 accidents.
+Thus, it is clear that driver inattention is the main cause of material damage-only accidents in NYC.

 </div>